-- Circumstances, timing and frequency of reviews and updates.
-Generally, DNFBPs should establish clear rules per customer risk category with respect to the maximum period of time that should be allowed to elapse between CDD reviews and updates of customer records.
-The expiry of a customer's or Beneficial Owner's identification documents is a circumstance that call for updating the customer information.
-Changes in legislation or internal procedures are also a cause for reviewing and updating customer files. - Additionally, DNFBPs should also establish clear rules with respect to circumstances that would trigger an interim or event-driven review, or the acceleration of a particular customer's review cycle.
-Circumstances or events that might trigger an interim review include: - Discovery of information about a customer that is either contradictory or otherwise puts in doubt the appropriateness of the customer's existing risk classification or the accuracy of previously gathered CDD information; - Material change in ownership, legal structure, or other relevant data (such as name, registered address, purpose, capital structure) of a legal person or arrangement; - Initiation of legal or judicial proceedings against a customer or Beneficial Owner; - Finding materially adverse information about a customer or Beneficial Owner, such as media reports about allegations or investigations of fraud, corruption or other crimes;
+- Circumstances, timing and frequency of customer due diligence reviews and updates.
+Generally, FIs should consider establishing clear rules with respect to the maximum period of time that should be allowed to elapse between regular due-diligence reviews/updates of customer records for Business Relationships in different risk categories.
+Additionally, consideration should be given to establishing clear rules with respect to circumstances that would trigger an interim or special review, or the acceleration of a particular customer's review cycle.
+Such circumstances might include, but are not necessarily limited to: - Discovery of information about a customer that is either contradictory or otherwise puts in doubt the appropriateness of the customer's existing risk classification or the accuracy of previously gathered due-diligence data; - Expiry of a customer's or Beneficial Owner's identification documents; - Material change in ownership, legal structure, or other relevant data (such as name, registered address, purpose, capital structure) of a legal person or arrangement; - Initiation of legal or judicial proceedings against a customer or Beneficial Owner; - Finding materially adverse information about a customer or Beneficial Owner, such as media reports about allegations or investigations of fraud, corruption or other crimes; - Qualified opinion from an independent auditor on the financial statements of a legal entity customer; - Transactions that indicate potentially unusual or suspicious patterns of activity. - Components and extent of review/updates.
+In keeping with the nature and size of their businesses, FIs should consider clearly defining the contents of customer due-diligence reviews for Business Relationships in different risk categories, including which data elements, documents, or information should be examined and updated if necessary.
+(In this regard, supervised institutions are advised that, in some cases, productivity tools such as checklists and internal procedural manuals may help to enhance the effectiveness of customer due-diligence reviews and updates.)
+They may also consider establishing protocols with regard to the extent of the review and examination of due-diligence information for Business Relationships in different risk categories.
+Examples of such protocols might include, but are not necessarily limited to: - When the source of wealth/funds of a customer should be verified;

-- Qualified opinion from an independent auditor on the financial statements of a legal entity customer; - Transactions that indicate potentially unusual or suspicious transactions or activities. - Components and extent of reviews and updates.
-In keeping with the nature and size of their businesses, DNFBPs should clearly define the moments, contents and extent of CDD reviews for Business Relationships in different risk categories, including which data elements, documents, or information should be examined and updated if necessary.
-In this regard, DNFBPs are advised that tools such as checklists and procedural manuals will help to enhance the effectiveness of CDD reviews and updates.
-Examples of procedures might include, but are not necessarily limited to: - When the source of wealth or the source funds of a customer should be verified; - When additional inquiries or investigations should be made pertaining to the nature of a customer's business, the purpose of a Business Relationship, or the reasons for a transaction; - How much of a customer's transactional history, including how many and which specific transactions or transaction types, should be reviewed as part of a periodic or an interim review. - Organisational responsibilities.
-In keeping with the nature and size of their businesses, DNFBPs should consider clearly defining the relevant organisational arrangements in relation to the CDD review and update process.
-Examples of such responsibilities might include, but are not necessarily limited to: - Carrying out reviews and updates; - Escalating and/or reporting situations in which risk classifications should be changed, Business Relationships should be suspended or terminated, or potentially unusual or suspicious activities should be further investigated; - Approving or rejecting reviews of Business Relationships (including senior management involvement with regard to PEPs and other High Risk Customers); - Undertaking CDD file remediation measures when necessary; - Auditing the quality of CDD reviews and updates; - Maintaining records with regard to CDD reviews and updates, in accordance with statutory record-keeping requirements (see Section 9, Record Keeping).
+- When additional inquiries or investigations should be made pertaining to the nature of a customer's business, the purpose of a Business Relationship, or the reasons for a transaction; - How much of a customer's transactional history, including how many and which specific transactions or transaction types, should be reviewed as part of a regular periodic or an interim review. - Organisational roles and responsibilities.
+In keeping with the nature and size of their businesses, FIs should consider clearly defining the relevant organisational arrangements in relation to the customer due-diligence review/update process.
+Examples of such roles and responsibilities might include, but are not necessarily limited to: - Carrying out reviews/updates; - Escalating and/or reporting situations in which risk classifications should be changed, Business Relationships should be suspended or terminated, or unusual or potentially suspicious activities should be further investigated; - Approving or rejecting reviews of Business Relationships (including senior management involvement with regard to PEPs and other High Risk Customers); - Undertaking CDD file remediation measures as may be necessary; - Auditing the quality of customer due-diligence reviews/updates: - Maintaining records with regard to customer due-diligence reviews/updates, in accordance with statutory record-keeping requirements (see Section 9, Record Keeping).